anodyne/nova/docs/developers/anatomy_of_access.md

 ### Levels

 Within each action, you can have a wide range of levels.
 Generally, this is one or two levels to allow finer control of what someone can do within an action.
-Take the _update_ action inside the __post__ component.
+Take the _update_ action inside the __post__ component as an example.
 There are two levels, the first which allows someone to edit their own posts and the second which allows someone to edit all posts.

 ## 3rd Party Developers

+When a 3rd party developer builds their own module, sometimes the existing components and actions in a role may not be enough for what they're trying to accomplish.
+Because of the flexible nature of roles and tasks, it's possible to create additional tasks for use by the existing roles for that module.

+The simplest way to accomplish this is to create new tasks during the module's `up()` migration.
+(Make sure that any items added in the `up()` migration are removed in the `down()` migration as well.)
+Those roles can then be added to one of the roles or a README can include information about which tasks need to be added to a role for things to work as expected.

+<div class="alert alert-important">You should <strong>never</strong> create a new role and should <strong>always</strong> notify a user if roles are being changed.</div>